 The Michigan Virtual School® (MVS®) operates as one of the core divisions of the Michigan Virtual University® (MVU®), a private nonprofit corporation.
 MVS gives nonpublic schools and home school families the opportunity to have students take middle and high school courses online and access a robust online career development tool.
 Dozens of courses are available in a wide range of subjects and learning levels from general study to rigorous Advanced Placement.
 MVS also offers a wide range of summer school courses.
 As a result of Section 21f of the State School Aid Act, nonpublic school students can access non-core online courses at no cost if the nonpublic school has a shared time services agreement with a public school district.
 Students may be solely enrolled under 21f without the requirement to have a concurrent enrollment in a second course at the district.
-In addition, Section 21f has been amended for the 2016-17 school year to provide students with additional opportunities for various virtual course enrollments at all grade levels.
 Find more information online at Michigan Virtual School - www.mivhs.org or email mvhs@mivu.org.